 6. Most magical groups were made up of persons who claimed to be able to manipulate the supernatural or natural forces of nature (cf. Gen. 41:8,24; Exod.
 7:11,22; 8:7,19; 9:11).
 Often these forces (or gods) were seen to be in conflict with humanity and by taking the side of this force or that force the possessor of the knowledge could control the forces for personal gain (cf. the magical papyri of the third and fourth centuries a.d.).
 These individuals would:

 d. curse or protect other individuals, cities, nations, armies, etc.

-6. The power of the gospel is seen in Paul's ministry in Ephesus where former magicians converted to faith in Christ, and burned their expensive magic books (i.e., how to properly perform incantations, rites, and liturgies, cf. Acts 19:19).
+8. The power of the gospel is seen in Paul's ministry in Ephesus where former magicians converted to faith in Christ, and publicly burned their expensive magic books (i.e., how to properly perform incantations, rites, and liturgies, cf. Acts 19:19) instead of selling them.

 a.
 Susan Garrett, The Demise of the Devil, Fortress Press, 1989

 b.
 Merrill Unger, Biblical Demonology, Scripture Press, 1967

 c.
 Hendrik Berkhof, Christ and the Powers, Herald Press, 1977

 d.
 Waller Wink, Naming the Powers, Fortress Press, 1984

 e.
 Clinton Arnold, Three Crucial Questions About Spiritual Warfare, Baker, 1997

 10. All of these magic, occultic practices are an abomination to YHWH and forbidden to His people (see notes on Deut.
 18:10-14, online).